janshimy/Applied-Optimal-Control-for-Cancer-Chemotherapy---Numerical_Simulation/README.md

 # Numerical_Simulation
-This MATLAB scripts implements the numerical simulation for dynamical systems control.
+This MATLAB scripts implements the numerical simulation for dynamical systems - Optimal control Applied to cancer chemotherapy.

 # Research objectives
 The main objective is to apply the optimal control to study and develop optimal